Disguised-toast0/Framer-Portfolio/README.md

 # 🧠 Piyush Koundal — Developer Portfolio

 A fully custom, high-performance **developer portfolio** designed and built from scratch.
-Showcasing my work, creativity, and technical skills with modern web technologies — blending animation, performance, and minimalist design.
+Showcasing my work, creativity, and technical skills with modern web technologies — blending animation, performance, and minimalist design and yes I built it just from scratch.

 ---